-We are holding a public webinar on Friday 4 December, 11.0am-12.15pm.
-A panel of expert speakers will put the case for cancelling the tunnel, and a second panel of leading London politicians will discuss better ways forward for transport in the capital.
+We held a public webinar on Friday 4 December, 11.0am-12.15pm.
+A panel of expert speakers put the case for cancelling the tunnel, and a second panel of leading London politicians discussed better ways forward for transport in the capital.

 Please Click Here to see our form letter to send to your local councillor, MP or GLA member.
 The page also includes help for finding their contact details.
 (31/10/2020)